seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Nothing.
 What news?

 **Second Soldier**
-Belike ’tis but a rumour.
+Belike 'tis but a rumour.
 Good night to you.

 **First Soldier**
 Well, sir, good night.